 The year-end forecast was reduced £96.180m to £26.431m in Month 6.
 This reduction reflected both refinement of expenditure profiles and the funding allocations and anticipated funding from national allocations.

-The forecast has been reduced to £25.431m in Month 7 following the advice from WG that a further £1m funding support for the decommissioning of internal surge capacity should be assumed.
+The forecast was reduced to £25.431m in Month 7 in light of WG advise on funding to support decommissioning costs of internal surge capacity.